mac389/charylab/collections/_posts/2025-03-29-mucuna-pruriens.md

 ```

 __Data Acquisition.__ Author MC wrote custom software in R and Python to extract all comments and posts from the subreddit r/Parkinson’s from the start of the subreddit to January 2025.
-The software is available on GitHub at LINK.
+The software is available on GitHub at https://github.com/mac389/abortifacient_misinformation.git.

 __Data Preprocessing.__ We manually standardized comments, replacing brand names with generic names, expanded abbreviations, and corrected misspellings.
 We counted multiple identical posts by one user as one comment.